Virgin announced today it is axing 3000 jobs as part of a major restructure.

 What is a genuine redundancy?

-A redundancy happens when a company doesn’t need an employee’s job to be done by anyone.
+A genuine redundancy happens when a company doesn’t need an employee’s job to be done by anyone.

-It can happen for different reasons, for example, when business slows down, or when a business like Virgin is restructured.
+It can happen for different reasons, for example, when business slows down, or when a business is restructured, as has happened with Virgin.

 All awards and agreements require a consultation process to take place before employers make a worker redundant.